AkaakuHub/Waifu2x-Extension-GUI/README.md

 - #### 😍Full image style support: Multiple built-in algorithms, 2D anime, or your daily photos & videos, this software can handle all of them.
 - #### 🎞Video frame interpolation: Automatically use AI to interpolate frames after enlarge the video.
 - #### ⚡Video Frame Analysis: Analyze video frames to Improve video Quality and Speed Up video processing.
-- #### ✅Great compatibility: Multiple built-in engines, compatible with almost all modern Windows PCs.
+- #### ✅Great compatibility: Multiple built-in engines, compatible with Windows, Linux, and macOS systems.
 - 📊Flexible multi-thread setting: You can adjust the number of threads freely while providing a complete set of settings for each engine, Take advantage of all the capabilities of your PC.
 - 🚀🚀🚀Multi-GPU support: Multi-GPU support for ALL built-in engines.
 - 🛠Numerous customizable settings: You can automate your workflow by adjusting the many customizable settings in the software.